The Ultimate Guide to Countertop Materials for Home Renovations: Pros and Cons

 • Non-porous: Resistant to stains and bacteria, making it ideal for kitchens.

-• Low Maintenance: Does not require sealing and is easy to clean.
+• Low Maintenance: It does not require sealing and is easy to clean.

-• Variety: Available in a wide range of colours and patterns, including options that mimic natural stone.
+• Variety: Available in various colours and patterns, including options that mimic natural stone.

 3.2 Cons: